TheGloriousGenesis/CS_Learning/Docker/README.md

 |`WORKDIR`| Move execution relative to folder defined (will be automatically generated if non-existence)|

 - There should be different Dockerfiles for different environments (as there are different app versions for dev vs prod)
+- To optimise the image being built, use Multi-step Docker builds.
+Build folder will be created in the current directory

 ### Docker volume